LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

 .. c:function:: sunrealtype N_VMinQuotientLocal(N_Vector num, N_Vector denom)

-   This routine returns the minimum of the quotients obtained by term-wise dividing :math:`num_i` by :math:`denom_i`, for all MPI task-local components of the vectors.
+   This routine returns the minimum real component of the quotients obtained by term-wise dividing :math:`num_i` by :math:`denom_i`, for all MPI task-local components of the vectors.
 A zero element in *denom* will be skipped.
 If no such quotients are found, then the large value ``SUN_BIG_REAL`` (defined in the header file ``sundials_types.h``)